Jazz Piano Standards You Should Learn

 Here’s the original recording of the Kenny Dorham tune on a Joe Henderson album.

-Blue Bossa is another tune that is explored inside the Premium Jazz Lessons Membership Course as well.
+Blue Bossa is another standard that is explored inside the Premium Jazz Lessons Membership Course as well.

 We explore tons of pro piano voicings you can use, 3 different pro piano arrangements of the tune, and much more.

-If you want to start making a big impact on your jazz piano playing right away then Premium Membership will be an essential tool for you to that.
+If you want to start making a big impact on how you sound playing right away then Premium Membership will be an essential tool for you to that.

 4. Girl From Ipanema